 The U.S. Statutes Creating Modern Constitutional Financial Management and Reporting Requirements and the Government’s Failure to Follow Them

 The Black Budget: The Crossroads of (Un)Constitutional Appropriations and Reporting

 The fourth describes the Federal Accounting Standards Board Statement 56.
 Published in October 2018, it reflects an attempt to sabotage US Constitutional provisions and financial management laws to permit the federal government to maintain secret financial books and records and convert government financials to a state of near complete mystery.

-The fifth relates to US monetary policy and management.
+The final briefing article relates to US monetary policy and management.
 As the NY Fed serves as depository to the US government and agent managing the Exchange Stabilization Fund, the Fed and its member banks and their owners and investors have a unique role related to the $21 Trillion missing from DOD and HUD.
 Indeed this could help explain why Congressional efforts to legislate a GAO audit of the Fed have been blocked to date.